jbillcliffe/portfolio2-hypermarket-cheap/README.md

 #### Footer

-A responsive social media links area included in the footer which is present at all times, it scales the size of footer without comprimising the Fontawesome[^5] icons.
+A responsive social media links area included in the footer which is present at all times, it scales the size of footer without compromising the Fontawesome[^5] icons.
 Each one has an aria-label which describes where the link goes to and explains that it will open in a separate window.
 The footer also includes the same blue hover as the menu, for consistency and clarity to the user.